coderyeasin/astro-test/src/pages/posts/en/add-the-netlify-identity-widget.md

 ---
+excerpt: you can use Netlify CMS to accept contributions from GitHub users without giving them access to your repository.
 layout: ../../../layouts/BlogPostLayout.astro
-title: Add the Netlify Identity Widget
+question1: "**now you need a frontend**"
+author: Jack Sparrow
 slug: netlify identity widget
-excerpt: you can use Netlify CMS to accept contributions from GitHub users without giving them access to your repository.
+thumbnail: /assets/light-1.jpg
+question2: interface to connect to it.
 date: October 18, 2022 7:44 PM
-author: Jack Sparrow
+title: Add the Netlify Identity Widget
+answer1: now you need a frontend
+answer2: interface to connect to it.
 category: Cards
-thumbnail: /assets/light-1.jpg
 ---
 test with abdullah 2.